benbusby/whoogle-search/README.md

 - Heroku: Ensure that the `Root URL` configuration on the home page begins with `https://` and not `http://`
 - Docker build: Add `--build-arg use_https=1` to your run command
-- Docker image: st the envirorment variable HTTPS_ONLY=1
+- Docker image: st the environment variable HTTPS_ONLY=1
 - Pip/Pipx: Add the `--https-only` flag to the end of the `whoogle-search` command
 - Default `run` script: Modify the script locally to include the `--https-only` flag at the end of the python run command